pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 }
 ~~~

-We can also do away with setting the `personAgeYears` variable.
+We can also do away with setting the `personAgeYears` variable and just pass the return value from `kp.get` straight into the `datableAge` function.

 ~~~js
 var youngestDatableAges = kp.computedMap(people, function (person) {